-10.5 THE SYNAPSE (PAGE 365)
+10.5 THE SYNAPSE (PAGE 372)

-A synapse is a junction between two cells.
+A synapse is a functional connection between two cells.
 A synaptic cleft is the gap between parts of two cells at a synapse.
 Synaptic transmission is the process by which the impulse in the presynaptic neuron signals the postsynaptic cell.

-- 1. A nerve impulse travels along the axon to a synapse. - 2.
-Axons have synaptic knobs at their distal ends that secrete neurotransmitters. - The neurotransmitter is released when a nerve impulse reaches the end of an axon, and the neurotransmitter diffuses across the synaptic cleft. - 4.
-A neurotransmitter reaching a postsynaptic neuron or other cell may be excitatory or inhibitory.
+- 1. An impulse is conducted along the axon to a synapse. - 2.
+Axons have synaptic knobs at their distal ends that release neurotransmitters. - 3.
+The neurotransmitter is released when an impulse reaches the end of an axon, and the neurotransmitter diffuses across the synaptic cleft. - A neurotransmitter reaching a postsynaptic neuron or other cell may be excitatory or inhibitory.

-10.6 CELL MEMBRANE POTENTIAL (PAGE 365)
+10.6 CELL MEMBRANE POTENTIAL (PAGE 372)